oar-team/oar/docs/documentation/OAR-DOCUMENTATION-API-USER.rst

 :description:
   Get a file located on the API host, into the path given by *file_path*.
 The *file_path* may contain the special character "~" that is expanded to the home directory of the user that is making the request.

+:parameters:
+  - **tail**: specifies an optional number of lines for printing only the tail of a text file

 :formats:
   application/octet-stream